 Develop your ability to think critically about yourself and the world around you

-In the Philosophy Minor, you will discover what good reasoning is and what demands that places on us.
+In the Philosophy Minor, you will discover what good reasoning is and what demands it places on us.
 The study of philosophy will help you develop insights into the nature of individuals, societies, and values.
 By studying philosophical works from the past and present, east, west, north, and south, you will engage with theories about such central concepts as personhood, justice, gender, knowledge, language, and science.
 As a student in the Philosophy Department, you will explore philosophical works in small classes under the guidance of internationally respected scholars on interdisciplinary topics.
 In lively discussions with peers and professors, you will investigate some of life’s most challenging questions, including:

 - What does it mean to be human?